pop-os/async-fetcher/README.md

 If the process is terminated, the downloads can be resumed.
 Once fetched, checksums can be validated in parallel.

-The HTTP client used by the fetcher is `isahc`, which is a Rust binding to `libcurl`.
+The HTTP client used by the fetcher is `reqwest`.

 ## License